The Garden Grazer

 November 18, 2023 at 8:47 am

 Aww, thank you Jennifer!
 It's always a treat hearing which recipes you and your husband try out.
 I'm so glad you enjoyed these!
-We're heading down to Las Vegas for Thanksgiving week to see family and all the bright sights.
+We're heading down to Las Vegas for Thanksgiving week to see family and all the sights.
 Looking forward to a little getaway. 🙂 Wishing you two a beautiful week as well!

 Reply